Skip to Primary Content

 Pricing and Payments

-Our reasonable fee includes the admission examination, medical record review, isotope medication, daily radioactive monitoring, food and nursing care during hospitalization.
-Please contact our facility directly for current pricing.
+The cost of treatment includes the admission examination, medical record review, isotope medication, daily radioactive monitoring, and hospitalization.
+For current pricing, please contact our facility directly.

 Full payment is due upon admission to the center.

-A professional discount is offered to veterinarians, veterinary staff members, and qualified non-profit feline rescue centers.
+We offer a professional discount to veterinarians, veterinary staff members, and qualified non-profit feline rescue centers.

 Many pet insurance companies cover the cost of our treatment.
-Please check with your insurance company in advance.
+Please check with your insurance provider in advance.

-If you have questions regarding the treatment of Feline Hyperthyroidism and how we can help your cat, visit the contact page and fill out the Inquiry Form and a representative will contact you.
+If you have questions regarding Feline Hyperthyroidism treatment and how we can assist your cat, please visit our Contact page and complete the Inquiry Form.
+A representative will reach out to you.

 Costs

-Oral/Transdermal Medication: $600-900/year This includes necessary exams and lab testing to ensure your pet is receiving an appropriate dosage as well as to monitor for drug toxicity.
+Includes necessary exams and lab testing to ensure proper dosage and monitor for potential drug toxicity.

 Prescription Diet: $900-1,200/year